List of Coronation Street characters introduced in 2021: Phill Whittaker

 Phill Whittaker, played by Jamie Kenna, is the ex-husband of Fiz Stape (Jennie McAlpine), who she met when he was a customer at Gary Windass' (Mikey North) furniture store.
 He overhears her arguing with her ex-partner Tyrone Dobbs (Alan Halsall).
 After flirting, the pair decide to go on a date.
 While on the date, Phill notices Tyrone's card gets declined at the restaurant and pays for it in secret, which causes Tyrone to punch him.
 Phill and Fiz's relationship continues for another year.
-They end up getting engaged, buying a house together and moving away from the street; however, their relationship suffers a few setbacks, such as Fiz's daughter Hope Stape (Isabella Flannagan)'s behaviour, including exchanging false emails, with Phill's ex-wife Camilla Perrin (Louise Marwood), just before the couple are about to get married.
+They end up getting engaged, buying a house together and moving away from the street; however, their relationship suffers a few setbacks, such as Fiz's daughter Hope Stape's (Isabella Flannagan) behaviour, including exchanging false emails, with Phill's ex-wife Camilla Perrin (Louise Marwood), just before the couple are about to get married.
 The wedding does go ahead; however, after the reception, Fiz leaves him to go back to Tyrone.
 A few weeks later, Phill departs.